-Seventy-five years ago, the USS Maumee (AO-2) had made it to Casablanca in a convoy.
+In late 1942, the tanker USS Maumee (AO-2) had made it to French North Africa in a convoy.

 “The Arabs there are quite a people,” he said, “about like a tribe of Indians, cunning and very smart in a way.
 They are very poor as a whole.
 Most of them wear nothing but rags–even gunny sacks.
 Servicemen were not permitted in their section of the city, especially at night, as some cold and shivering Arab would knife you for the clothes you had on.
 Several soldiers and some sailors have been killed.
 As the Army has taken over the city, they have patrols with rifles and sub-machine guns, but it’s hard to cover a city of 200,000.
 Whenever they find one of their buddies with no clothes, they open up on all the Arabs standing around and within sight.
 They had them pretty well in hand before we left.”

-On Christmas Day on the USS Maumee, the Press News reported that the copper penny had become a war casualty and the substitute was to be zinc-coated steel.
+On Christmas Day, the Press News of the ship reported that the copper penny had become a war casualty and the substitute was to be zinc-coated steel.
 Peanuts and peanut butter had been placed under temporary price ceilings.
 And FDR sent Christmas greetings to “soldiers of those nations large and small who are united in defense of freedom and justice and human rights.”

 The tanker lay in Casablanca, French North Africa, for a couple of weeks waiting for enough slower ships for a convoy back to the U.S. “The Atlantic sure is a wide old pond when you poke along at 8 and 9 knots.”
 By the end of 1942, Delbert was on his way back in a convoy of about forty ships.
 Wilsons at home still hadn’t heard from him.

-Finally arriving safely at Norfolk January 9–75 years ago–the crew of the tanker celebrated Christmas when mail was finally delivered–a mountain of letters and packages.
+Finally arriving safely at Norfolk January 9, 1943, the crew of the tanker celebrated Christmas when mail was finally delivered–a mountain of letters and packages.
 “Lots of broken cakes, candy, and crushed cookies but they were all just like bunch of kids at Christmas time.”
 They hadn’t had any candy for over two months.
 “Words can’t describe how good I feel with all these letters and presents and pictures–boy, those pictures are wonderful.”

 Delbert wrote in his neat backhand, “Back in the good ol’ U.S.A after over two months of plowing the Atlantic.
 It was a bit rough for several days (very poor submarine weather–nobody minded it much even if it was hard to stay on one’s feet at times).
 It was reported (unofficially) that we made 457 miles one day, 57 ahead and 400 up and down.”
 It had taken nineteen days to get back from North Africa because of a storm.